Scanner Configuration Reference Complete configuration reference for all available security scanners.

 This creates two parallel scan pipelines in your GitHub Actions workflow - one for URL scans and one for container scans.

-Legacy Input-Based Configuration #### Legacy Input-Based Configuration For simple single-scan scenarios, you can still use workflow inputs directly (no config file): **URL-only scan:**
+Legacy Input-Based Configuration #### Legacy Input-Based Configuration For simple single-scan scenarios via composite actions, you can pass inputs directly (no config file): **URL-only scan:**

 jobs: